peelinsights/peel-js-challenge/README.md

 }
 ```

+Note for CORS issues: Make sure you are using *HTTPS* and that your domain is in localhost or localhost:port.

 ### DESIGNS
 Designs are stored in Figma.
 You should create an account to be able to see them.